Professor Stanley Skewes.

 Skewes' numbers – there are actually two of them – came about from a study of the frequency with which prime numbers occur.
 Gauss's well-known estimate of the number of prime numbers less than or equal to n, pi(n), is the integral from u=0 to u=n of 1/(log u); this integral is called Li(n).
 In 1914 the English mathematician John Littlewood proved that pi(x) – Li(x) assumes both positive and negative values infinitely often.
 For all values of n up to 1022, which is as far as computations have gone so far, Li(n) has turned out to be an overestimate.
 But Littlewood's result showed that above some value of n it becomes an underestimate, then at an even higher value of n it becomes an overestimate again, and so on.
-This is where Skewes' Number comes in.
-Skewes showed that, if the Riemann Hypothesis is true, the first crossing can't be greater than ee^e^79.
-This is called the first or Riemann true Skewes' Number.
+This is where Skewes' number comes in.
+Skewes showed that, if the Riemann hypothesis is true, the first crossing can't be greater than ee^e^79.
+This is called the first or Riemann true Skewes' number.
 Converted to base 10, the value can be approximated as 1010^10^34, or more accurately as 1010^8.852142×10^33 or 1010^8852142197543270606106100452735038.55.

-In 1987, the Dutch mathematician Herman te Riele2 reduced dramatically the upper bound of the first crossing to ee^27/4, or approximately 8.185 × 10370, while John Conway and Richard Guy3 have made the contradictory claim that the lower bound is 101167.
-In any event, "Skewes' Number" is now only of historical interest.
+In 1987, the Dutch mathematician Herman te Riele2 reduced dramatically the upper bound of the first crossing to ee^27/4, or approximately 8.185 × 10370, while Bays and Hudson3 lowered the upper bound is 10316.
+In any event, the original "Skewes' Number" is now only of historical interest.